-- Approval and launch of an updated isolation of patients with infectious conditions policy. - Focused isolation care ward rounds/reviews undertaken by the infection prevention team, supported by education/awareness activities to improve knowledge of the expected standards of practice. - Ongoing focus on antimicrobial stewardship (AMS) and application of the principles of prudent antimicrobial prescribing - antimicrobial stewardship ward rounds (microbiologists and pharmacists). - Introduction of combined infection prevention and control and AMS C. difficile ward rounds (by IPT and pharmacy-micro team) with focus on antimicrobial prescribing, including the clinical management of the patient post C. difficile positive result, and IP&C practices. - Development of an IP&C improvement plan with specific focus on hand hygiene and equipment cleaning. - Ongoing implementation of the 'give up the gloves' campaign to support reduction of unnecessary use of gloves. - A successful IP&C awareness campaign throughout the month of October focused on equipment cleaning (especially items shared between patients) and hand hygiene. - Launch of the clinical cleaning escalation framework. - Launch of revised 'cleaning roles and responsibilities' framework. - Actions and ongoing focus on improving clinical cleaning standards, including cleanliness of commodes. - 'Spring clean' campaign in March 2025 with further focus on equipment cleaning, decluttering, decommissioning damaged/broken items and cleaning of the environment, including focused matron walkabouts.
+Approval and launch of an updated isolation of patients with infectious conditions policy.

+- Focused isolation care ward rounds/reviews undertaken by the infection prevention team, supported by education/awareness activities to improve knowledge of the expected standards of practice. - Ongoing focus on antimicrobial stewardship (AMS) and application of the principles of prudent antimicrobial prescribing antimicrobial stewardship ward rounds (microbiologists & pharmacists). - Introduction of combined IP&C and AMS C. difficile ward rounds (by IPT and pharmacy-micro team) with focus on antimicrobial prescribing, including the clinical management of the patient post C. difficile positive result, and IP&C practices. - Development of an IP&C improvement plan with specific focus on hand hygiene and equipment cleaning. - Ongoing implementation of the 'give up the gloves' campaign to support reduction of unnecessary use of gloves. - A successful IP&C awareness campaign throughout the month of October focused on equipment cleaning (especially items shared between patients) and hand hygiene. - Launch of the clinical cleaning escalation framework. - Launch of revised 'cleaning roles and responsibilities' framework. - Actions and ongoing focus on improving clinical cleaning standards, including cleanliness of commodes - 'Spring clean' campaign in March 2025 with further focus on equipment cleaning, decluttering, decommissioning damaged/broken items and cleaning of the environment, including focused Matron walkabouts.

-Core Indicator 25: The number and, where available, rate of patient safety incidents reported within the Trust during the reporting period, and the number and percentage of such patient safety incidents that resulted in severe harm or death.
+Core Indicator 25: the number and, where available, rate of patient safety incidents reported within the Trust during the reporting period, and the number and percentage of such patient safety incidents that resulted in severe harm or death.

-2023/24 2024/25 Patient safety incidents (PSIs) - PSIs uploaded to learning from patient safety events - (LFPSE) portal 9,398 8,477 Number of PSIs that resulted in severe/major/catastophic harm 79 77 PSIs that required a patient safety incident investigation (PSII) N/A 9 (APR-MAR) Never events 8 10 (APR-MAR) Avoidable hospital acquired grade III and IC pressure ulcers 206 140 (APR-JAN) Total number of falls with significant harm 46 56 (APR-MAR) Thromboprophylaxis (VTE) % patients assessed No data >95%
+2023/24 2024/25 Patient safety incidents (PSIs)- PSIs uploaded to learning from patient safety events-(LFPSE) portal.
+9398 8477 Number of PSI that resulted in severe/major/catastrophic harm 79 77 Patient Safety Incident Indicators PSIIs N/A 9 (APR- MAR) Never Events 8 10 (APR- MAR) Avoidable Hospital Acquired Grade III and IV Pressure Ulcers 206 140 (APR- JAN) Total number of falls with significant harm 46 56 (APR- MAR) Thromboprophylaxis (VTE) % patients assessed No data >95%